chrsm/Yuescript/doc/docs/doc/README.md

 </pre>
 </YueDisplay>

-YueScript’s **do** can also be used an expression .
+YueScript's **do** can also be used an expression .
 Allowing you to combine multiple lines into one.
 The result of the do expression is the last statement in its body.

 ```moonscript
 counter = do